Phantom IQ Framework

 Citations

-- Edelman & LinkedIn.
+1. Edelman & LinkedIn.
 (2025).
-2025 B2B Thought Leadership Impact Study.
-89% of decision-makers say thought leadership enhances perceptions of an organization.
+B2B Thought Leadership Impact Report.
+89% of decision-makers say good thought leadership improves their perception of an organization.

-- Gartner.
-(2024).
+3. Gartner.
 The B2B Buying Journey.
-B2B buyers spend only 17% of their purchase journey in direct interaction with vendors.
+B2B buyers spend only about 17% of their purchase journey meeting with potential suppliers.

-- LinkedIn B2B Institute.
+4. LinkedIn B2B Institute / Ehrenberg-Bass Institute.
 The 95-5 Rule.
-95% of B2B buyers are not in-market at any given time.
+Roughly 95% of B2B buyers are not in-market at any given time.